dhstechclub/codedecatur.org/src/blog/new-year-new-content.md

 ---
-title: New year, new content
+title: New Year, New Content
 author: Yana Batra
 featuredImage: codeclevelup.png
 date: February 1, 2021
 draft: false
-slug: ""
+slug: /blog/new-year-new-content
 ---
 Code Decatur is excited to announce that we're leveling up our goals for the year!
 We want to take a more active role in our coding community by creating weekly tutorials, releasing updates on projects we've developed, and giving you guys more cool stuff to look at.